 The following actions normally require processing by your SAM administrator and prior approval of the sponsor:

-- Budget revisions which result in significant changes in the scope of the project
+- Budget revisions that result from significant changes to the scope of the project.

 Budget Revision Request Procedures

 Requests for budget revisions should be initiated by the PI/PD and/or the associated departmental business administrator.
 All budget revision requests should be submitted as a Post-Award Action in USCeRA.
-The request must include a summary of changes by budget line items and a justification for the proposed revision.
-Please upload your justification as a PDF document.
+The request must include a summary of changes by budget categories with a justification for the proposed revision.

 Your SAM administrator will review the request for compliance with the sponsor’s policies and the specific terms of the award.
-They will prepare and submit a request for approval to the sponsor.
+If warranted, a request for approval will be submitted to the sponsor for approval.
 Upon receipt of approval, SAM will authorize the budget revision.